ipdk-io/k8s-infra-offload/README.md

 software.

 ### Kubernetes Infra Manager

-- The Infra Manager is deployed as a core kube-system pod along with other kube-system pods.
+- The Infra Manager is deployed as a Daemonset with inframanager cluster role.
-- This components acts as a gRPC server for Kubernetes Infra Agent and receives Kubernetes configurations from the Infra Agent over the gRPC channel.
+- This components acts as a gRPC server for Kubernetes Infra Agent and receives Kubernetes configurations from the Infra Agent over the secure gRPC channel.
-- It acts as a client for the P4 Runtime Server (infrap4d) and updates the Kubernetes Pipeline tables (Data Plane), over another gRPC channel, to apply Kubernetes configurations.
+- It acts as a client for the P4 Runtime Server (infrap4d) and updates the Kubernetes Pipeline tables (p4 dataplane) to apply runtime configurations.

 ### Kubernetes Infra Agent

-- The Infra Agent is also deployed as a core kube-system pod along with other kube-system pods.
+- The Infra Agent is also deployed as a Daemonset with infragent cluster role.
+- It discovers and creates an interface pool of supported device interfaces based on the user configuration.
-- It receives all CNI requests from the Calico plug-in, configures pod system files, and adds interfaces to be pods.
-And finally, it relays these configurations to the Infra Manager.
+- It receives CNI requests from the Calico plug-in, adds interfaces to the pods, and configures pod system files.
+And finally, it relays these configurations to the Infra Manager for p4 pipeline rule offload.
-- It also acts as a Kubernetes client for the Kubernetes API server and receives all configuration changes and passes them on to the Infra Manager component.
+- It also acts as a Kubernetes client for the Kubernetes API server and receives notifications because of watch on Service object resources.
+It passes any incremental changes to the Infra Manager component.
-- It interacts with Infra Manager over the gRPC channel to pass all the configurations.
+- It interfaces with Infra Manager over the secure gRPC channel to pass all the configurations.

 ### Kubernetes ARP Proxy

-- This process runs standalone within a separate and isolated namespace with one interface assigned to that namespace having a common gateway IP address.
+- This process runs standalone within a separate and isolated namespace with one interface from the interface pool assigned to it.
+It resolves arp requests for the pipeline internal gateway IP address.
 - As the name suggests, it responds to ARP requests sent by the pods, seeking the MAC address of the common gateway.
 It responds with its interface's MAC address.

 ### Kubernetes P4 Pipeline

-- The Kubernetes P4 pipeline is a prebuilt component that can be loaded on the P4-DPDK pipeline (i.e., P4 data plane).
+- The Kubernetes P4 pipeline is a compiled p4 program that can be loaded on the P4 pipeline (i.e., P4 data plane).
 - It comes along with the source P4 code for a user to understand the packet processing pipeline.
 - It exposes P4 tables that can be modified at runtime with packet processing